Cooper's Hawk

 Life Cycle

 Cooper's hawks are naturally drawn to areas where their prey abound, so they often learn to hunt birds attracted to backyard bird feeders.
-If a hawk is hunting birds drawn to your bird feeder, and you don't like it, then take down your feeders for a few days and the hawk will move somewhere else.
+If a hawk is hunting birds at your bird feeder, and you don't like it, you can take down your feeders for a few days or a couple weeks, and the hawk will move somewhere else.

 Title